The initiation of encryption will only take a few minutes. The rest will complete in the background while you work normally.

 - A single user computer - if coworkers need to be able to boot up and log into the computer, please confer with T&I before continuing.

-- If you are on an older OS version, you can upgrade to Mojave via Self Service.
+- If you are on an older OS version, you can upgrade to Catalina via Self Service.

 - Connection to the campus network (on campus or via VPN) while you initiate the process.